sangria-graphql/sangria-graphql.github.io/learn.md

     schema {
       query: Hello
     }

     type Hello {
       bar: Bar
     }

     type Bar {
       isColor: Boolean
     }
   """

 val clientSchema: Schema[Any, Any] =
   Schema.buildFromAst(ast)
 ```

-It takes a schema AST (in this example `graphql` macro is used, but you can also use `QueryParser.parse` to parse the schema dynamically) and recreates the schema definition with stubs for resolve methods.
+It takes a schema AST (in this example the `graphql` macro is used, but you can also use `QueryParser.parse` to parse the schema dynamically) and recreates the schema definition with stubs for resolve methods.
 You can customize a lot of aspects of the materialization by providing a custom `AstSchemaBuilder` implementation (you can also extend `DefaultAstSchemaBuilder` class).
 This means that you can, for instance, plug in some generic field resolution logic or provide generic logic for custom scalars.
-Without these customizations materialized schema only would be able to execute introspection queries.
+Without these customizations, the materialized schema would only be able to execute introspection queries.

 ## Query Execution